robert-mcdermott/rolling-code-auth/README.md

 4. **Counter value persistance**: Both client and server store the current counter value in an SQLite database to continue from the last state after restarts.

 ## Handling Counter Desynchronization
 - **Tolerance for Desynchronization**: The system allows a tolerance for the counters to be slightly out of sync.
-This is crucial for scenarios where the client might use the remote out of the server's range, causing the client's counter to increment without the server's knowledge.
+This is crucial for scenarios where the client might have connectivity problems reaching the server, causing the client's counter to increment without the server's knowledge.

 - **Resynchronization**: When a code is received within this tolerance range, the server adjusts its counter to match the client's, effectively resynchronizing them.
 This mechanism ensures that occasional desynchronization doesn't disrupt the system's functionality.
-If the client's counter gets farther ahead of the server's counter than the tolerance allows (failed auth attempts, due to network interruptions, etc.), automatic resynchronization will no longer be possible and will require manual intervention (zeroing the counters by deleting the databases for both the client and server)
+If the client's counter gets farther ahead of the server's counter than the tolerance allows (multiple failed auth attempts due to network interruptions, etc.), automatic resynchronization will no longer be possible and will require manual intervention (zeroing the counters by deleting the databases for both the client and server)

 ## Security Features
 - **Shared Secret**: The shared secret is not transmitted over the network.